-- To encourage thinking statistically. - To develop the abilities to understand and use data. - To develop expertise in a standard set of statistical and graphical techniques that will be useful in analyzing data. - To learn to apply these techniques in a number of areas of management.
+- To encourage thinking statistically. - To develop the abilities to understand and use data. - To develop expertise in a standard set of statistical and graphical techniques that will be useful in analysing data, and to learn to apply these techniques in a number of areas of management.